geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <a name="registration"></a>
 ### 9.6.1 registration
 The value for the registration property used in the context object MUST be the value provided by the LMS.
 The LMS MUST generate this value and pass it to the AU via the launch URL.
 At the time of registration, the LMS MUST evaluate MoveOn criteria in the course structure.
-For example, Blocks with MoveOn criteria of "Not Applicable" in the course structure would be evaluated and could generate Satisfied statements at this time.<br>
+For example, Blocks with MoveOn criteria of "Not Applicable" in the course structure would be evaluated and could generate "Satisfied" statements at this time.<br>
 <br>
 For all Satisfied statements triggered outside of an AU launch session, the LMS MUST generate a unique session id and use it for those statements.

 <a name="context_activities"></a>
 ### 9.6.2 contextActivities
 The purpose of this property is to facilitate searches of the LRS by the LMS or other reporting systems.
-The "contextActivities" property contains list(s) of Activity objects whose ids can be used as a statement list filter.
+The "contextActivities" property contains list(s) of Activity objects whose IDs can be used as a statement list filter.
 All cmi5 defined statements must include all properties and values defined in the the contextActivites of the context template (see section 10 - xAPI State Data Model).

 <a name="context_activities_category_cmi5"></a>
 #### 9.6.2.1 cmi5 Category Activity